-Is there a connection between bipolar disorder and alcoholism?
+Is there a connection between bipolar disorder and alcohol use disorder?

 Bipolar disorder and alcohol use disorder, sometimes called alcoholism, often occur together.
-Although the association between bipolar disorder and alcohol use disorder isn't clearly understood, these factors likely play a role:
+Although it isn't known what connects bipolar disorder and alcohol use disorder, these factors likely play a role:

-• Inherited traits.
-Genetic differences appear to affect brain chemistry linked to bipolar disorder.
-These same traits may also affect the way the brain responds to alcohol and other drugs, increasing the risk of alcohol use disorder and addiction to other drugs.
+• Genes.
+Differences in genes — not just a single gene — seem to affect brain chemistry linked to bipolar disorder.
+Having a parent or sibling with bipolar disorder raises the risk of having the condition.
+Genetic differences also may affect the way the brain responds to alcohol and other drugs, raising the risk of alcohol use disorder and addiction to other drugs.

 • Depression and anxiety.
 Some people drink to ease depression, anxiety and other symptoms of bipolar disorder.
-Drinking may seem to help, but in the long run it makes symptoms worse.
-This can lead to more drinking — a vicious cycle that's difficult to overcome.
+Drinking may seem to help, but it makes symptoms worse as time goes on.
+This can lead to more drinking, creating a harmful cycle that's hard to overcome.

-Bipolar disorder and alcohol use disorder or other types of substance abuse can be a dangerous combination.
-Each can worsen the symptoms and severity of the other.
-Having both conditions increases the risk of mood swings, depression, violence and suicide.
+Bipolar disorder and alcohol use disorder, or other types of substance misuse, can be a dangerous mix.
+Each condition can make the symptoms of the other worse.
+Also, having both conditions makes mood swings, depression, violence and suicide more likely.

-Someone who has both bipolar disorder and alcohol use disorder or another addiction is said to have a dual diagnosis.
-Treatment may require the expertise of mental health professionals who specialize in the treatment of both disorders.
+If you have bipolar disorder and alcohol use disorder or another addiction, you have what's known as a dual diagnosis.
+You may need to see a mental health professional who is an expert in treating both disorders.

-If you've lost control over your drinking or you misuse drugs, get help before your problems become worse and harder to treat.
-Seeing a mental health professional right away is especially important if you also have signs and symptoms of bipolar disorder or another mental health condition.
+If you've lost control over your drinking or you misuse drugs, get help before your problems get worse and are harder to treat.
+Seeing a mental health professional right away is very important if you also have symptoms of bipolar disorder or another mental health condition.

 From Mayo Clinic to your inbox